-Ideally located in the center of the vibrant Ginza neighborhood, Tokyo’s storied shopping and business district, the Hyatt Ginza Centric has an eclectic, modern atmosphere.
+Ideally located in the center of the vibrant Ginza neighborhood, Tokyo’s storied shopping and business district, the Hyatt Ginza Centric (or similar) has an eclectic, modern atmosphere.

-There will be an optional “get-to-know-your-neighborhood” stroll and otherwise no group gathering is planned in order to allow you to acclimate to the new time zone after your long flight.
+There will be an optional “get-to-know-your-neighborhood” stroll; otherwise no group gathering is planned this day in order to allow you to acclimate to the new time zone after your long flight.

 A NOTE ABOUT THE CHERRY BLOSSOMS: